Just some thoughts about moral struggles and such.

 * * *

 So here was my dilemma: on the one hand, the spreadable butter contained less actual dairy product than the Danish butter.
 I’m against consuming a lot of dairy products, because I view the modern dairy industry as basically unethical.
 Intensive farming is destroying the planet and encouraging antibiotic resistance, so I don’t want to support it.
 Also, cows are living, feeling beings, and we treat them with incredible cruelty: First we impregnate the cow using tools, then when she gives birth we take her baby from her, shoot it in the head with a bolt gun, and then push the mother’s nipples into a machine and suck the milk out.
 When put in those stark terms, it’s horrifying.
 Sometimes, though, we don’t shoot the baby.
 We kill it and eat it, perhaps after a short life in a tiny crate.
-This is why eating dairy products makes me feel like a total asshole, and I think – if they could comprehend the system that exploits them – all the cows in the world would agree with that.
-The actual butter content was lower in the spreadable butter, which is why I was considering it as the better option.
+This is why eating dairy products makes me feel like a total asshole, and I think – if they could comprehend the system that exploits them – all the cows in the world would agree with that assessment.

 After a few moments of serious consideration, I started to wonder if I shouldn’t just not buy any butter.
 But we were having corn on the cob for dinner and I didn’t want to disappoint my partner by coming home butterless.
 What is corn on the cob without lovely creamy butter?
 Nothing.
 Nothing at all.
 At least, I knew that’s how my partner would feel, and we all do crazy things for love sometimes, like buying butter and stuff.

-Eventually I chose one, but by then I’d spent almost an hour on what was supposed to be a quick visit (I only bought like five things).
-And when it got to dinnertime, all the residual stress from the supermarket trip earlier made the corn taste like cardboard.
+Eventually I chose one, but by then I’d spent almost an hour on what was supposed to be a quick supermarket visit (I only bought like five things).

 Even if not everyone is neurotic enough to turn their grocery shopping into a scene from Sophie’s Choice, everyone makes moral and ethical decisions.
 We base these decisions on underlying moral beliefs, like: